Tracking Weekend Rain Chances – KION546

 Tracking Weekend Rain Chances

 Clouds and rain chances on the way.
 We’ll probably squeeze out one more warm day on the coast and maybe two more inland before much cooler weather arrives.
-As a trough begins to develop this weekend, additional weather systems will pass through.
-One on Sunday into Monday may bring some light rain to the area with another following Tuesday with similar light rain dynamics.
-Rain chances as early as Saturday night for Santa Cruz County and north.
+Marine layer will be making a comeback with a cooling trend.
+Light rain chances increase for Sunday into Monday and Tuesday.
 Highs will return to normal this weekend and then will be below for most of next week.
 Increased cloud cover/moisture will keep our lows warmer, however!

 AIR QUALITY: GOOD to MODERATE